 Tribes like Jenu Kurubas (honey-gatherers), the Betta Kurubas (hill tribes) and the Hakki-Pikki (bird trappers) inhabit in this area.

-To visit and experience Karnataka hassle-free, view tour packages in karnataka
+To visit and experience Nagarhole hassle-free, view Nagarhole tour packages

 by Afia Ahmad on Feb 01, 2011